 3. Apply your Personality

 There is a saying that you are what you eat, and with houses, it also reflects the owner.
 If you feel like you are the type of person who’s able to think or work with less noise then a minimalistic design suits you.
 Always feeling one with nature?
-Incorporating plants and nature elements are great touches.
+Incorporating plants and natural elements are great touches.

 4. Consider a second (honest & professional) opinion